VillanuevaK/PythonCheatSheet/README.md

 let number = [1,2,3,4]
 let doubled = numbers.map { $0 * 2 } // 2,4,6,8

+To change the type with map we can do things like: let isPostiveIndex = nums.map { $0 > 0 }
+// or
+let isPostiveIndex = nums.map { num -> Bool in num > 0 } // This is the same but more explicit
+// or if we were doing something multiline: let isPostiveIndex = nums.map { num -> Bool in // The explicit return is not necessary
+                                if num > 1 {
+                                    return true
+                                }
+                                else if (...) {...}
+                                return ...
+                    }

 2. filter: Filters elements of a collection based on a condition provided in a closure (white list) let numbers = [1, 2, 3, 4] let evenNumbers = numbers.filter { $0 % 2 == 0 }  // [2, 4]